arhart/insert-module-globals/readme.markdown

 javascript file as input and will output the file with a closure around the contents as necessary to define extra builtins.

-When `opts.always` is truthy, wrap every file with all the global variables without parsing.
+When `opts.always` is true, wrap every file with all the global variables without parsing.
 This is handy because parsing the scope can take a long time, so you can prioritize fast builds over saving bytes in the final output.
+When `opts.always` is truthy but not true, avoid parsing but perform a quick test to determine if wrapping should be skipped.

 Use `opts.vars` to override the default inserted variables, or set `opts.vars[name]` to `undefined` to not insert a variable which would otherwise